 Giving tips to guides & drivers

 Giving tips is common in Russia yet voluntary.
 If you are satisfied with the service provided, you may give a 15$ tip a guide who worked with you for 4 hours, 8-12$ to a driver.
-If you wish to leave a tip in a restaurant, a standard 5-10% of the bill's total is appropriate.
+If you wish to leave a tip in a restaurant, a standard 5-10% of the bill's total is considered appropriate in the Russian tipping etiquette.

 How to blend in with the locals